TechMaster/iojsinstaller/README.md

 # iojsinstaller
 Automatically install iojs in Linux.
-Currently this script is tested on Ubuntu 12 or later, CentOS 6 or later.
+Currently this script is tested on Ubuntu 12 or later, Ubuntu distros, CentOS 6 or later, RedHat, Debian

 There are two otions: